-- (a) Unless specified to the contrary in the Departmental rules, the Master's degree will consist of a research dissertation - (c) The degree is offered subject to: - (i) the availability of staff with expertise relevant to the chosen research topic. - (ii) the availability of resources required to conduct the research.
+- (a) Unless specified to the contrary in the Departmental rules, the Master degree will consist of a research dissertation. - (b) Students who do not have the necessary grounding in certain skills may be required to register for and pass specific modules in addition to the prescribed curriculum. - (c) The degree is offered subject to: - (i) the availability of staff with expertise relevant to the chosen research topic. - (ii) the availability of resources required to conduct the research.